linuxcoding-ADAM/linuxcoding-ADAM/README.md

-# Hi there 👋, I'm ADAM MIla
+# Hi there 👋, I'm ADAM Mila

 ## About Me
 - 👨‍💻 A passionate student and developer